Relaxation dynamics of a mobile impurity injected into a one-dimensional Bose gas: Stationary state properties

 \subsection{Stationary solution of \eq{eq:mean-field1}}

-In this section, we evaluate analytically the stationary solution of \eq{eq:mean-field1} with periodic boundary conditions.
-The stationary solution satisfies \cite{pitaevskii_bose-einstein_2003}

-where $\mu$ denotes the chemical potential of bosons.
+In this section, we consider the stationary solution of \eq{eq:mean-field1} with periodic boundary conditions.
+We review its properties needed for Sec.~\ref{sec:quench}, where we study the dynamics after a quench.
+The stationary solution can be written as \cite{pitaevskii_bose-einstein_2003} $ \Psi_0(x,t)=\Psi_0(x)e^{-i \mu t/\hbar}, $ where $\mu$ denotes the chemical potential of bosons.
 We assume that the impurity velocity has reached its final constant value $V_f$.
 Under these assumptions, Eq.~(\ref{eq:mean-field2}) describes the problem of an obstacle modelled by a delta-like potential moving with a constant velocity $V_f$.
 It has been solved by \citet{Hakim}.
 The generalisation of this solution for Eq.~(\ref{eq:mean-field1}) is straightforward.

 In the absence of the impurity potential, the solution of Eq.~(\ref{eq:mean-field1}) is given by a soliton moving with the velocity $V_f$ in the laboratory frame \cite{tsuzuki_nonlinear_1971}.
 In the presence of the impurity, one looks for the solutions on the left and right-hand side of the impurity in the form of solitons by introducing a constant shift of its position and its phase.
 These parameters are evaluated by imposing the continuity of the wavefunction and a jump of its first spatial derivative at origin.
-The latter condition reads as
+The latter condition is obtained by integrating \eq{eq:mean-field1} over $x$, and reads as $\partial_x\Psi_0(0^+)-\partial_x\Psi_0(0^-)={2mG \Psi_0(0)}/{\hbar^2(1+m/M)}$.
+The amplitude of the jump is proportional to the impurity-boson coupling $G$ that can be expressed as $G=-\hbar^2 \left({M}^{-1}+{m}^{-1}\right)/a_{ib}$, where $a_{ib}$ denotes the one-dimensional impurity-boson scattering length \cite{olshanii_1998,Peano_2005,RevModPhys.80.885}.
+Finally, the stationary solution of Eq.~(\ref{eq:mean-field1}) takes the form